Joel-Maldonado/Simple-MCTS/README.md

-# Monte Carlo Tree Search (MCTS) for Tic-Tac-Toe
+# Simple Monte Carlo Tree Search (MCTS) for Games

-This project implements a basic Monte Carlo Tree Search (MCTS) algorithm for playing Tic-Tac-Toe.
+This project implements a basic Monte Carlo Tree Search (MCTS) algorithm for playing Tic-Tac-Toe and Connect 4.
 It's primarily designed as an educational tool to demonstrate the fundamental concepts of a simple MCTS algorithm.

 ## Table of Contents
 1. [Project Overview](#project-overview)